Trogir

 Trogir Summer Festival (July–August)

-A cultural program featuring classical music, theater, and dance performances in historic venues across town.
+A cultural programme of classical music, theatre and dance performances staged in historic venues around town.

 Trogir Carnival (February)

-A lively event with parades, costumes, and street celebrations reflecting local traditions.
+A lively event with parades, costumes and street celebrations rooted in local tradition.

 Trogir Heritage Days (May)

-A celebration of the town's history and culture, including exhibitions, workshops, and guided events.
+A celebration of the town's history and culture, with exhibitions, workshops and guided events.

 Best Bars & Cafés